wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 If the WHEP Resource does not receive an HTTP PATCH request before the time indicated in the Expire header HTTP POST response, it SHOULD delete the resource and respond with a 404 Not Found response to any request on the WHEP Resource URL received afterwards.

 ## Common procedures

+The WHEP Resource COULD require a live publishing to be happening in order to allow a WHEP Players to start viewing a stream.
-The WHEP Resource MAY NOT accept start viewing a stream if there is no live publish happening, in that case it SHALL return a 409 Conflict response to the POST request issued by the WHEP Client with a Retry-After header indicating the number of seconds before sending a new request.
-WHEP Players MAY periodically try to connect to the
+In that case, the WHEP Resource SHALL return a 409 Conflict response to the POST request issued by the WHEP Client with a Retry-After header indicating the number of seconds before sending a new request.
-WHEP Resource with exponential backoff period with an initial value of the Retry-After header value in the 409 Conflict response.
+WHEP Players MAY periodically try to connect to the WHEP Resource with exponential backoff period with an initial value of the Retry-After header value in the 409 Conflict response.

 Once a session is set up, ICE consent freshness {{!RFC7675}} will be used to detect abrupt disconnection and DTLS teardown for session termination by either side.